Phone: 0114 273 8951

 Magistrates’ Court and Youth Court

-Since September 2020, Katherine has prosecuted trials, remand and case management courts.
+Since September 2020, Katherine has prosecuted trials, remand and case management courts in the magistrates.
 She has experience in the Youth Court, including prosecuting serious offences, and dealing with remand and sentencing considerations.
 In addition, she has developed a familiarity with road traffic offences and consideration of special reasons and exceptional hardship applications.

 R v A Youth and A Youth: Instructed by the Crown Prosecution Service for the Youth Court trial of two individuals charged with inflicting grievous bodily harm with intent (s.18) in a joint enterprise attack with adults.
 After giving advice to the Crown Prosecution Service to rectify a number of issues, including deficiencies in the medical evidence, the youth Defendants pleaded guilty on the day of trial and received 12 month referral orders.
 Following these guilty pleas, the outstanding adult listed for trial at the Crown Court entered a late guilty plea.